-At the time of writing, there does not appear to be a decision published by the National Development and Reform Commission (NDRC) or the State Administration of Industry and Commerce (SAIC) that specifically addresses these questions.
-19 How is restricting the territory into which a buyer may resell contract products assessed under antitrust law?
+At the time of writing, there does not appear to be a decision published by NDRC or SAIC that addresses resale price maintenance.

+21 How is restricting the territory into which a buyer may resell contract products assessed?
 In what circumstances may a supplier require a buyer of its products not to resell the products in certain territories?